TheArjunAgarwal/haskell2025/chapters-typ/ch08_precomp-datatypes.typ

 {space 0,space "succ" 0,space "succ succ" 0,space "succ succ succ" 0,space "succ succ succ succ" 0 space... space}
 $

-This way is very similar to how mathematicians usually formalize natural numbers.#footnote[The usualy way to define natural numbers was written by Guiseppe Peano and are called the 'Peano Axioms' which invole a bunch of rules, whose relevant part can be summarizes as :
+This way is very similar to how mathematicians usually formalize natural numbers.#footnote[The usual way to define natural numbers was written by Giuseppe Peano and are called the 'Peano Axioms' which involve a bunch of rules, whose relevant part can be summarized as :
 - $0$ is a natural number
 - Natural numbers are closed under the $"succ"$ operation
 - For each number $x$ that is not $0$, there is a unique number $y$ such that $x= "succ" y$
 - $0$ is not the successor of any number.
 ].

-These "freely generated sets" are what programmers call Inductive types, and one can define the type of natural numbers in haskell as follows:
+These "freely generated sets" are what programmers call Inductive types, and one can define the type of natural numbers in Haskell as follows:
 ```
 -- | nat
 data Nat = Z | Succ Nat